 - Cravings or strong desire to use

-- Recurrent use that impacts an ability to fulfil important responsibilities
+- Recurrent use that impacts an ability to fulfill responsibilities

-- Recurrent social and/or interpersonal problems caused by or exacerbated by use
+- Recurrent social and interpersonal problems caused by or exacerbated by use

-- Reduction in social, occupational, and/or recreational activities that were previously enjoyable
+- Reduction in social, occupational, or recreational activities that were previously enjoyable

-- Using despite the high risk and adverse consequences
+- Using despite a high risk of adverse consequences

 - Continued use despite harmful physical and mental consequences

-- Tolerance as defined by a need to increase use to receive the desired effect
+- Tolerance or a need to increase consumption to receive desired effects

-- Signs and symptoms of withdrawal when individual stops using
+- Signs and symptoms of withdrawal when an individual stops using

-Although gambling disorder is the only behavioral addiction included in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, other common behaviors fitting similar criteria have been defined and are currently under study.
-The repetitive engagement in these behaviors ultimately interferes with functioning in other domains, similar to diagnosable substance use disorders.3
+Although the DSM-5 only formally recognizes gambling disorder as a behavioral addiction, researchers have identified and are studying other common behaviors fitting similar criteria.
+Repetitive engagement in these behaviors ultimately interferes with functioning in other domains, as seen in diagnosable substance use disorders.4

 - Sex addiction